Security Core

 Not every line in a baby monitor matters equally.
 The decisive parts are the ones that pair devices, move signaling through backend paths, and define which data can ever reach a server.

-Focus review on the security-critical building blocks
+Point review at the critical building blocks

 Boundaries

-Keep UI and security logic distinct
+Keep product surface and security logic separate

 Documentation